YangLi1/01_Git_and_Intro/README.md

 3. i would use a queue then pop off the first one after the size of the queue is 42 and add the current line at that time. then when the line is blank save the oldest item in the queue and report that.

+4. Using a list, run through the list, and if it's a duplicate, do not write it out.

+5. Using a list, run through the list, and if it has already been seen at least  once, then write it out.

+6. make a list, sort the list from shortest to longest, then print out the lines if the same line has not been printed already.

+7. make a list, sort the list from shortest to longest, then print out all lines in list.

+8. make a list, read through the list twice, fist printing out the lines that are even, then run through a second time doing every odd line.

+9. read in all the lines into an array list, and then have it shuffle using random indexes.

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

 CHOICE IS 1.4

-by pushing all the elements onto a stack and then popping them all, they will be reversed.
+by pushing all the elements onto a new stack and then popping them all, they will be reversed.

 Note: You should not need to write any real computer code for any of these.
 Instead, explain how you would approach the problem using a combination of English and pseudocode.
 The goal is to write something that is understandable by any programmer, even if the two of you have never used the same computer language.
 (In other words, assume the other person does not know the syntax of Java or C/C++, but knows the basic programming constructs such as for loops, if statements, variables, and so on.)